Episcopal schools have delivered a model of excellence for 300 years.

 Teaching with a balance of faith and reason builds ethical, open-minded leaders who live with profound purpose; therefore, we focus on teaching students how to think, not what to think, developing intellectual empathy and compassion in our students.

 Because religion is so interwoven into the fabric of our humanity and human history, we believe it is vitally important for our students to be religiously literate.
-In an age-appropriate way, we study religions following the Episcopal model of balancing Scripture, tradition, and reason.
-We move from Godly Play (a hands-on method of studying Bible stories) to literacy of the Bible and Christian tradition, to study of World Religions (Grades 4, 8 and 11), and ultimately discussion of the moral, ethical and religious issues facing our young students.
+In an age-appropriate way, we study religion following the Episcopal model of balancing Scripture, tradition, and reason.
+We move from Godly Play (a hands-on method of studying Bible stories) to literacy of the Bible and Christian tradition, and ultimately discussion of the moral, ethical and religious issues facing our young students.

 Service and Social Justice